Festus sends Paul to Rome in a ship

-1 Some time after that, Festus decided that we should sail to Italy.
-So he commanded a soldier called Julius to guard Paul and some other prisoners.
+1 After some time, Festus decided that we should sail to Italy.
+So he put Paul and some other prisoners under the authority of a soldier called Julius.
 Julius was an officer in the Roman army.
-He had authority over 100 soldiers in a group called ‘The Emperor Augustus Group’.
+He was the leader of a group of soldiers called ‘The Emperor Augustus Group’.

 2 We went onto a ship that had come from Adramyttium.
 This ship was ready to leave.
 It would sail to the towns on the coast of Asia region.
 A man called Aristarchus also sailed with us.
 He came from a city in Macedonia called Thessalonica.